OlehIlnytskyi/Spring-microservices/README.md

 # Spring-microservices

+> Take a note: this README is deprecated!
+I have already implemented security, gateway, circuit breaker and tests.
+After implementing distributed tracing, kafka and dockerizing the project, i will update this README

 > This is a simple project that was created with a microservice architecture to learn and master the basic technologies when working with such an architecture.

 ## Why i created this project